Places to visit in Murudeshwar - A Travel guide

 The story is – Mother of Ravana (Demon King of Lanka) was a strict devotee of Lord Shiva and expressed her desire to worship the Atma-Linga (the soul of Shiva).
 Hence, Ravana went to Kailash and worshipped Shiva.
 Lord Shiva, impressed by Ravana’s penance, appeared before him and gave him a boon.
-Ravana asked for the Atma-Linga as a boon, which he received on a condition that he will take the Atma-Linga directly to Lanka without placing it on the ground, failing which the Atma-Linga will get embedded permanently wherever placed.
-Sage Narada knew that if Ravana takes the Atma-Linga successfully to Lanka, he will become indestructible and immortal.
-Hence, he approached Lord Ganesha and Lord Vishnu for help and they together devised a plan.
+Ravana asked for the Atma-Linga as a boon, which he received on the condition that he would carry the Atma-Linga directly to Lanka without placing it on the ground, failing which the Atma-Linga will get embedded permanently wherever placed.
+Sage Narada knew that if Ravana took the Atma-Linga successfully to Lanka, he would become indestructible and immortal.
+Hence, he approached Lord Ganesha and Lord Vishnu for help, and they together devised a plan.

-Note: Entrance fee of INR 20 per person is collected to enter the cave/ museum.
+Note: An entrance fee of INR 20 per person is collected to enter the cave/ museum.
 The cave is open to visitors from 6 AM to 1 PM and 3 PM to 8 PM.

 Murudeshwar beach is a long stretch of clean, white sandy beach.
 The water at the beach is shallow and is safe for swimming.
-The view of Murudeshwar temple, Shiva statue and Gopuram from the Murudeshwar beach is spectacular and is a delight for photographers.
-The hues in the sky during the sunset time add extra charm to the whole environ.
-With the night lights turned on, the Shiva statue and Gopuram look stunning from the beach during night time and you can endlessly marvel on its beauty.
-During summertime, a range of water activities is operated on Murudeshwar beach that includes banana boat ride, jet-ski, water scooter, speed-boat ride, water-skiing and boating to Netrani Island.
+The view of Murudeshwar temple, Shiva statue, and Gopuram from the Murudeshwar beach is spectacular and is a delight for photographers.
+The hues in the sky during sunset time add extra charm to the whole environ.
+With the night lights turned on, the Shiva statue and Gopuram look stunning from the beach at night, and you can endlessly marvel at its beauty.
+During summertime, a range of water activities is operated on Murudeshwar beach, including banana boat ride, jet-ski, water scooter, speed-boat ride, water-skiing, and boating to Netrani Island.
 Murudeshwar beach also houses a fast-food centre and a flea market selling little trinkets and souvenirs at a cheap rate.

 Note: The beach is best visited during sunset time.

-Netrani Island: Netrani Island is located about 10 Nautical miles or 19 kilometres away from Murudeshwar temple.
+Netrani Island is located about 10 Nautical miles or 19 kilometres away from Murudeshwar temple.
 It can be reached by boat from Murudeshwar beach.
 Several local water sports operators will arrange for a boat for you to reach Netrani Island.
 The island is heart-shaped and is often referred to as ‘Pigeon Island’ owing to the presence of a large number of pigeons on the island.
-The sea-be surrounding the island is rich in marine biodiversity and plenty of rare varieties of corals, fishes and other aquatic species have been spotted here.
-Owing to the crystal clear water, Netrani Island is considered to be the best snorkelling and scuba diving site in Karnataka state.
+The sea-be surrounding the island is rich in marine biodiversity, and plenty of rare varieties of corals, fishes, and other aquatic species have been spotted here.
+Due to the crystal clear water, Netrani Island is considered the best snorkelling and scuba diving site in Karnataka state.
 Several scuba and snorkelling operators manage these water sports on the island.
-October to March is considered to be the best time to visit Netrani Island for the water sports.
+October to March is considered the best time to visit Netrani Island for water sports.

 Duration of visit to Murudeshwar

 This article on Murudeshwar will be incomplete without mentioning the name of the person behind all this developmental progress.
 Mr. R.N.
 Shetty (RNS), a native of Murudeshwar, has played a big role in modernising the temple town of Murudeshwar.
-He holds the credit of the creation of the various monuments like Shiva statue and Gopuram and the various sculptures in the Murudeshwar temple complex by financing their built-up.
+He holds the credit for creating the various monuments like the Shiva statue and Gopuram and the various sculptures in the Murudeshwar temple complex by financing their built-up.
 Everything that exists on the Kanduka Hill is developed and maintained by Mr. R.N.
 Shetty.
-As you roam around Murudeshwar town, you would also find hotels, hospitals and colleges in his name.
+As you roam around Murudeshwar town, you would also find hotels, hospitals, and colleges in his name.